tdiesler/nessus-didcomm/docs/cli-feature-demo.md

 ```

 The CLI supports command/option completion with TAB and command history with UP/DOWN.
-An element selection alias (in this case for a wallet) can be abbreviated and case-ignorant
+An element selection (in this case an alias for a wallet) can be abbreviated and case-insensitive.

 ### Agent Endpoints

 Every wallet has a public HTTP endpoint - multiple wallets may share the same endpoint.

 For Nessus wallets, the CLI can start/stop these endpoints individually.
 This is useful, when
 we want to simulate an agent becoming unreachable.
-Also, wallets may want to use different processes/memory
+Also, wallets may want to use different processes.

 Lets now start Alice's HTTP endpoint